Ernest Dichter

 Ernest Dichter (14 August 1907 in Vienna – 21 November 1991 in Peekskill, New York) was an American psychologist and marketing expert known as the "father of motivational research".
 Dichter pioneered the application of Freudian psychoanalytic concepts and techniques to business — in particular to the study of consumer behavior in the marketplace.
-Ideas he established were a significant influence on the practices of the advertising industry in the twentieth century.
+His ideas significantly influenced advertising practices during the twentieth century.
 Dichter promised the "mobilisation and manipulation of human needs as they exist in the consumer".
-As America entered the 1950s, the decade of heightened commodity fetishism, Dichter offered consumers moral permission to embrace sex and consumption, and forged a philosophy of corporate hedonism, which he thought would make people immune to dangerous totalitarian ideas.
+As the United States entered the 1950s, a decade marked by heightened commodity fetishism, Dichter offered consumers moral permission to embrace sex and consumption and forged a philosophy of corporate hedonism, which he thought would make people immune to dangerous totalitarian ideas.

 Early life and education

-Dichter was born to Jewish family on 14 August 1907 in Vienna.
+Dichter was born into a Jewish family on 14 August 1907 in Vienna.
 He was the eldest of three sons of Wilhelm Dichter, a small businessman, and Mathilde Kurtz.
 His early education was interrupted due to the family's financial difficulties.
 However, by working part-time as a tutor, retail-store window decorator and other odd jobs, he was able to educate himself and attended the Sorbonne in Paris where he studied literature.
 He received his doctorate from the University of Vienna in 1934.

 After graduating, he gained some experience in market research working for the Psychoeconomic Institute in Vienna where he was part of a team that carried out research into the milk-drinking habits of the Viennese; a project where he was exposed to depth interviews for the first time.
 In 1934, he married Hedy Langfelder, a concert pianist and piano teacher.
 In 1937, while working at the institute, Dichter was arrested and interrogated for four weeks.
 After being released, he learned that his name had been added to a list of subversives.
 He realised that as a Jew with a record as a subversive, it would be virtually impossible to find work in Vienna.
 He and his wife fled to Paris, but soon realised that France was also a dangerous place for a Jewish family.
 The couple left Europe permanently, arriving in New York in 1938.